 Post Tagged with: "people who bike"

-Other downtowns might turn green when they see the leprechaun treatment on some of downtown Orlando’s bike lanes, including one on northbound Magnolia Ave.
-The City of Orlando chose the eye-catching color to increase visibility of bicyclists, in a pilot program studying whether the colorful lanes will reduce car/bike traffic crashes.
-The […]
+Have you seen the leprechaun treatment on some of downtown Orlando’s bike lanes?
+The green paint is intended to increase the visibility of bicyclists, in a pilot program studying whether the colorful lanes will reduce car/bike traffic crashes.
+It’s also hoped that drivers won’t park in a lane so obviously marked for people on […]

 Slow walkers and cyclists rejoice!
 You’ve been doing it right all along, at least according to a study released by the University of British Columbia in Vancouver.
 It turns out that walking briskly/running and riding a bike too fast could well result in breathing too heavily and, as a result, […]